google-research-datasets/hiertext/README.md

     -   End-to-end
 -   Paragraph detection (union of words)

-NOTE In our evaluation, lines and paragraphs are defined as the union of pixel-level masks of the underlying word level polygons.

 ### Images

 Images in HierText are of higher resolution with their long side constrained to